-- 5 If necessary, select an option: - To search near a different location, select Search Near, and select a location. - To search for a point of interest by name, select Spell Search, and enter a name. - To search for nearby points of interest, select Around Me (Navigating with the Around Me Feature, page 86). - 6 Select a point of interest from the search results. - 7 Select Go. - Navigation information appears. - 8 Press START to begin navigation.
+- 5 If necessary, select an option: - To search near a different location, select Search Near, and select a location. - To search for a point of interest by name, select Spell Search, and enter a name. - To search for nearby points of interest, select Around Me (Navigating with the Around Me Feature, page 104). - 6 Select a point of interest from the search results. - 7 Select Go.

+8 Press START to begin navigation.